realA10001986/VSR/README.md

 ## Speed Display

-Your VSR can also display speed, provided a TCD is connected through [BTTFN](#bttf-network-bttfn), and the TCD has either a GPS receiver, or a rotary encoder configured for speed.
+Your VSR can also display speed, provided a TCD is connected through [BTTFN](#bttf-network-bttfn), and the TCD has either a GPS receiver or a rotary encoder configured for speed, or a [Futaba Remote Control](https://remote.out-a-ti.me) is present.
 Please see [here](https://tcd.out-a-ti.me) for more information.

 ## SD Card